MI-AFP/tutorials/tutorials/09_webapp.md

 ### Sockets

-The most low-level solutions for you are working directly with sockets via [Network.Socket](https://hackage.haskell.org/package/network/docs/Network-Socket.html) module.
-With that, you have full control over the communication.
+The most low-level solutions work directly with sockets via [Network.Socket](https://hackage.haskell.org/package/network/docs/Network-Socket.html) module.
+With that, you have a full control over the communication.
 Essentially the entire C socket API is exposed through this module, so if you are familiar with sockets from C, then it will be easy for you in Haskell: `bind`, `listen`, `receive`, `send`, `getAddrInfo`, etc.

 ### Server-client demo with sockets